-- 45 Care Certificate
+Care Certificate

-- 46 contracting and/or sourcing internal and external specialist trainers
+- contracting and/or sourcing internal and external specialist trainers

-- 47 delivery staff
+- delivery to staff

-- 48 feedback and evaluation forms
+- feedback and evaluation forms

-- 49 inspection reports and audits
+- inspection reports and audits

-- 50 involvement of individuals in induction activity
+- involvement of individuals in induction activity

-- 51 job descriptions and person specifications
+- job descriptions and person specifications

-- 52 Management Induction Standards
+- management induction standards (MIS)

-- 53 management meetings
+- management meetings

-- 54 organisational structures and responsibilities
+- organisational structures and responsibilities

-- 55 outcome measures and key performance indicators (KPIs)
+- outcome measures and key performance indicators (KPIs)

-- 56 personal development plans (PDPs)
+- personal development plans (PDPs)

-- 57 provider information reports
+- provider information reports

-- 58 quality improvement plans
+- quality improvement plans

-- 59 self-assessment cycle
+- self-assessment cycle

-- 60 Social Care Commitment status
+- Social Care Commitment status

-- 61 strategic development plan
+- strategic development plan

-- 62 training materials and resources
+- training materials and resources

-- 63 value-based recruitment tools and online resources
+- value-based recruitment tools and online resources

-- 64 workforce development plan
+- workforce development plan

-LMAC 24: Manage finance and budgets in adult care (R/650/1977)
+LMAC 24 Manage finance and budgets in adult care (R/650/1977)

-Unit summary The purpose of this unit is to provide learners with the knowledge, understanding and skills required to ma manage finance in own area of responsibility in adult care services. services.
-Assessment This unit is internally assessed, via a portfolio of evidence.
-Optional Achieved/not yet achieved Level 4 4 credits 30 GLH
+Unit summary The purpose of this unit is to provide learners with the knowledge, understanding and skills required to manage finance in own area of responsibility in adult care services.
+Assessment This unit is internally assessed via a portfolio of evidence.
+Optional Achieved/not yet Level 4 4 credits 30 GLH achieved

-Learning outcomes The learner will: Assessment criteria The learner can: Understand financial management in own adult care own adult care 1.1 Explain the importance of effective financial management systems within own setting Outline sources of funding that are used to construct the budget for own setting setting Outline the roles, responsibilities and accountability of all those involved in financial management of the budget for own setting Be able to plan budget Work with others to calculate the financial resources required to meet objectives within own area of responsibility requirement for own area of 2.2 Communicate budget requirements within remit of role and responsibility to inform overall budget build responsibility 2.3 Analyse the impact of an insufficient budget on service delivery Work with others to prioritise budget allocation in own area of responsibility 3.
-Be able to manage a budget 3.1 Explain the financial management systems that are available to monitor budget for own area of responsibility 3.2 Agree roles and responsibilities of others in recording financial expenditure 3.3 Calculate planned expenditure over the financial period 3.4 Monitor actual spend against planned expenditure 3.5 Analyse variances between planned and actual expenditure 3.6 Implement corrective action to address any variances 3.7 Make revisions to the budget to take account of variances and new developments 4.
-Be able to evaluate financial expenditure within own area of responsibility 4.1 Review actual expenditure against planned expenditure within financial period 4.2 Report findings from budget reviews 4.3 Make recommendations for adjustments for budget planning and management
+Learning outcomes Assessment criteria The learner will: The learner can: Understand financial management in own 1.1 Explain the importance of effective financial management systems within own setting adult care setting 1.2 Outline sources of funding that are used to construct the budget for own setting 1.3 Outline the roles, responsibilities and accountability of all those involved in financial management of the budget for own setting Be able to plan budget requirements for own 2.1 Work with others to calculate the financial resources required to meet objectives within own area of responsibility area of responsibility 2.2 Communicate budget requirements within remit of role and responsibility to inform overall budget build 2.3 Analyse the impact of an insufficient budget on service delivery 2.4 Work with others to prioritise budget allocation in own area of responsibility Be able to manage a budget 3.1 Explain the financial management systems that are available to monitor budget for own area of responsibility 3.2 Agree roles and responsibilities of others in recording financial expenditure 3.3 Calculate planned expenditure over the financial period 3.4 Monitor actual spend against planned expenditure 3.5 Analyse variances between planned and actual expenditure 3.6 Implement corrective action to address any variances 3.7 Make revisions to the budget to take account of variances and new developments 4.
+Be able to evaluate 4.1 Review actual expenditure against planned expenditure within financial expenditure financial period within own area of 4.2 Report findings from budget reviews responsibility 4.3 Make recommendations for adjustments for budget planning and management